March 22, 2019 Epic has announced that real-time ray tracing will go live in Unreal Engine 4.22 on March 26

-Epic Games has announced the latest preview version of the hugely popular Unreal Engine is now shipping with real-time ray tracing and path tracing support.
+Epic Games has announced the latest version of the hugely popular Unreal Engine will soon ship with real-time ray tracing and path tracing support.
 With both high-level and low-level support, the DirectX Raytracing API is being utilised as part of the UE DirectX 12 application.

 Which will be a huge boon for Nvidia and Microsoft as their real-time ray tracing initiative has had a bit of a rocky birth, with somewhat inevitable complications causing problems as it was ripped from its makers’ collective womb.
 Urgh.
 A collective womb.
 This analogy has rather rapidly gone off the rails… I’m backing away.

-Whatever, it’s fair to say that having only two games with ray tracing support in them, some six months after the launch of the RTX 2080 and RTX 2080 Ti, wasn’t the brave new, ray traced world we were promised back at Gamescom.
-With Shadow of the Tomb Raider still conspicuous by its absence from the RTX roster, and few other big games offering support for DirectX Raytracing in the future, it was starting to look rather rocky for the “Holy Grail” of graphical techniques.
+Whatever, it’s fair to say that having only a few games with ray tracing support in them, some six months after the launch of the RTX 2080 and RTX 2080 Ti, wasn’t the brave new, ray traced world we were promised back at Gamescom.

 Not just GPUs: The best gaming monitors around today

-But, with Epic Games taking a genuine interest and adding it into the Unreal Engine (via ComputerBase), one of the most popular third party game engines of all time, there is genuine hope on the horizon for Nvidia’s RTX and Microsoft’s DXR technologies.
-This sort of support could be a real shot in the arm for both when it advances out of the preview stage and into the full UE build.
+But, with Epic Games taking a genuine interest and adding it into the Unreal Engine, one of the most popular third party game engines of all time, there is genuine hope on the horizon for Nvidia’s RTX and Microsoft’s DXR technologies.
+This sort of support could be a real shot in the arm for both now that it is advancing out of the preview stage and into the full UE build.

-The details Epic gives in the UE 4.22 preview notes are as follows:
+The details Epic gives in the UE 4.22 notes are as follows:

 Added ray tracing low level support: